 AI systems supplement the existing cybersecurity functions in the following ways:

-- They help in creating precise login technics based on biometric
+- They help in creating precise login techniques based on biometric

 - They help with the detection of suspicious & malicious activities leveraging predictive analytics